madhurya7213/Online-Banking-System/README.md

 * New Customer registration
 * Existing Customer Login
 * Money Withdraw & Deposit
-* add transaction details to finance diary
+* Add transaction details to finance diary
-* admin portal
+* Admin portal

 <br>
 For saving the employee and customer details, I have used json, instead of sql.